-Term Definition Medicare certified skilled nursing facilities owned and operated by the State of Arizona.
-ASVHs serve the long-term care and rehabilitative needs of the veterans of Arizona.
+tion are certified skilled nursing facilities owned perated by the State of Arizona. s serve the long-term care and

 Heating and cooling costs Heating costs include expenses of electricity, gas, wood, and other heating fuels.
 Cooling costs include costs for room air conditioners, central air conditioning or evaporative coolers.
 Child Natural, adopted or stepchild of the customer or the community spouse.
 Medically necessary A covered service provided by a physician or other licensed practitioner of the healing arts within the scope of practice under state law to prevent disease, disability or other adverse conditions or their progression, or to prolong life.
 Non-covered medical services Non-covered medical services are medically necessary medical or remedial services that are not covered by the ALTCS program contractor.
 Shelter expenses Shelter costs include rent, mortgage, real property taxes, homeowner's association fees, and homeowner's insurance.
 Third-party liability (TPL) Responsibility of a person, entity, or program to pay for any of a person's medical costs.
 Third-party liability includes: Health and dental insurance; Payments from insurance; Payments from lawsuits; Other medical settlements, claims, or benefits; and Medical support for a child from an absent parent.